Islandora/documentation/docs/installation/docker-available-configuration.md

 ### INCLUDE_WATCHTOWER_SERVICE

 Whether or not to include Watchtower as a service.
 When developing `isle-buildkit`, this is extremely useful and will auto-deploy new containers as you make changes.
-You should _not_ use watchtower on prodution environments, though.
+You should _not_ use watchtower on production environments, though.

 Available values for this setting are
 - `true`